TheWicklowWolf/SpotTube/README.md

       - spotify_client_secret=123
       - playlist_url="THE PLAYLIST URL YOU WANT TO SYNC"
       - update_frequency=0 # how often does it check in hours - 0 = off 1,2,3...
+      - webhook_url="" # optional if you want to call a webhook when new tracks are added automatically
       - thread_limit=1
       - artist_track_selection=all
     volumes: